heinerlohmann/VoxelMultiplayer/README.md

 - Fix issue on simultaneous edits of value and material
 - Make Server recognise and remove broken Sockets
-- Send KeepALive messages to clients on a regular basis (set KeepAlivePeriod in VoxelMultiplayerManager.h)
+- Send KeepAlive messages to clients on a regular basis (set KeepAlivePeriod in VoxelMultiplayerManager.h)
 - Make Clients close their Socket when they did not receive anything from the Server for KeepAlivePeriod*1.5
 - Add BlueprintNode "BindOnDisconnect" that allows to bind a delegate that get's called on the Client after it's Socket was closed